taylorbf/distributed-music-workshop/README.md

 sudo rhizome config.js
 ```

-See the templates, such as the [n-to-1] for
+See the templates, such as the [1-to-n](./one-to-n) template to see rhizome configured to control an array of devices from a central interface.

 # Templates

 ### [Standalone web instrument](/standalone/)